Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 5. Think in Terms of Ounces

-A classic backpacker saying is “Pay attention to the ounces, and the pounds take care of themselves.” — it’s all about ounces when talking about lightweight backpacking.
+A classic backpacker saying is “Pay attention to the ounces, and the pounds take care of themselves.” — it’s all about ounces when it comes to ultralight backpacking tips.
 Don’t use averages or estimates – know the exact weight in ounces of every item in your pack, especially when you are purchasing new gear.

 “About” 2 pounds doesn’t cut it.
 Is it really 2 pounds OR is it 2 pounds AND 5 ounces?
 If you want to get serious about ultralight backpacking, a bathroom or luggage scale will help you with weighing gear.
-Weigh everything in your pack and get down to the nitty-gritty because all those extra ounces add up quickly!
+Weigh everything in your pack and consider keeping a spreadsheet of every item you’re bringing and its weight.
+This will make it easier to determine what gear is worth swapping out for a lighter version.

 6. Choose Smart Materials